 I also sense, when people lay down their opinions of Strayed, that they find it audacious of her to forgive herself for making bad life decisions.
-I heard a lot that her addiction to heroine was “down played.”
-I can understand this- “drugs are bad,” is what we’re told to believe, especially when it comes to hard drugs like heroine.
+I heard a lot that her addiction to heroin was “down played.”
+I can understand this- “drugs are bad,” is what we’re told to believe, especially when it comes to hard drugs like heroin.
 It’s difficult to accept that someone could simply slip into addiction and back out without progressing through a traditional rehabilitation program, but it shouldn’t be difficult to accept that someone with a past addiction problem has now found success.

 This is one of the main reasons people claim to dislike Wild, and Strayed personally, but it’s probably the most important point in the book.
 Making mistakes, sometimes unfathomable, awful mistakes, doesn’t make us sub-human.
 On the contrary, to fail and fuck up is human, and when we do, we don’t deserve to be denied forgiveness and a chance to try again.

 Thruhikers are exceptionally mentally strong people with a defined sense of purpose, but they can be a little too black and white when it comes to other things.

 I’d heard of this site before but took some time while writing this post to scope it out.
 I feel slightly afraid now that they’ll come after me after I publish this post- they are that vitriolic.
 “Was Cheryl Strayed a brave and strong adventurer or a pathetic and irresponsible wanderer?” is a particular example from the site’s introduction.
 The entire thing is a case study in overzealous hatred and too much free time, but also unfortunately, is how many thruhikers feel about Wild and Strayed, so I’ll have to explore this more.